 If you are farming conventionally now, you may want to become a member of PCO and /or obtain a PCO information/application packet so you’ll know what you need to do to qualify as an organic producer well in advance of your first organic harvest.
 This packet of information contains all documents needed for applying for certification, including organic system plan forms and guidance sheets.
 When you first apply for certification, if minor noncompliances are found, you will be given a reasonable time-frame to correct them without having to reapply.
 Certified producers and members are invited to attend PCO’s meetings, and forums on organic production topics.

 How much does it cost?

 Click Here for a Complete List of Certification Fees.
 The cost of annual certification is based on the type of operation and gross income from organic sales.
 In addition to the certification fee, applicants must pay the cost of the annual inspection and any additional assessments, such as livestock or processing.
-Cost-Share Funds may be available to help pay for certification fees through your state’s Department of Agriculture.
+Cost-Share Funds may be available to help pay for certification fees through your state’s Department of Agriculture or your local Farm Service Agency (FSA) office.
 Visit the Cost Share & Funding Resources page for more information on this and other funding programs.

 How long does it take?

 New applicants should apply at least six months prior to the first planned organic production to allow for ample time.
 The application and certification process usually takes 3 – 6 months, but depends on the time of year, complexity of the operation, potential non-compliances and other factors.
 PCO makes every effort to process your application quickly.
 To ensure the fastest turn-around, please complete the application paperwork by submitting all the necessary forms, along with your New Applicant Fee and Basic Fee.
 New applicants can apply at any time, though we ask that you apply as early as you can to avoid delays in processing.